 Film Objektiv was founded on the idea that the best way to keep film alive is to get more film cameras into more people's hands.
-But anyone can get a cheap, second-hand 35mm film camera online.
-Film Objektiv wants to increase the fun of analog for everyone by providing experiences that people would otherwise never have access to.
-So how do we do that?
+We aim to increase the fun of analog for everyone by providing experiences that people would otherwise never have access to.

 In The News